Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 The Strategy and Plan includes:
 1. **A New Story** (to reunite the narrative structure of human consciousness)
 2. **A New Alliance / Federation** (to connect us across the lines that separated us in the past and provide equal Citizenship / Rights / Responsibilities in the New)
+3. **A New Covenant** (to invite all humanity back into Right Relationship with the Creator and All Creation)
-3. **A New Commons** (to gather up, integrate, and cohere our collective inheritance of wisdom, knowledge, information, data, resources, solutions, and technologies)
+4. **A New Commons** (to gather up, integrate, and cohere our collective inheritance of wisdom, knowledge, information, data, resources, solutions, and technologies)
-4. **A New Human Operating System** (to connect, empower, and enable interoperability among the diverse array of individuals, groups, and localities as unique parts of One Body)
+5. **A New Human Operating System** (to connect, empower, and enable interoperability among the diverse array of individuals, groups, and localities as unique parts of One Body)
-5. **A New Platform** (to make The Movement visible to itself, and provide equal access to The Commons for all participating citizens and localities)
+6. **A New Platform** (to make The Movement visible to itself, and provide equal access to The Commons for all participating citizens and localities)
-6. **A New Infrastructure Network** (Georegional Hubs, Bioregional Hubs, Local Hubs, Community Hubs, Micro Hubs to decentralize and relocalize all pillars of life and society)
+7. **A New Infrastructure Network** (Georegional Hubs, Bioregional Hubs, Local Hubs, Community Hubs, Micro Hubs to decentralize and relocalize all pillars of life and society)
-7. **A New Paradigm Tour** (to reach out and touch the hearts and minds of billions, and reach the First 3%)
+8. **A New Paradigm Tour** (to reach out and touch the hearts and minds of billions, and reach the First 3%)
-8. **Inviting, Connecting and Empowering The First 3% (~250 million leaders) by 2026** (To create the distributed leadership across ~50 million teams required to help humanity meet the needs, solve the problems, and accomplish the goals at hand in every domain and locality)
+9. **Inviting, Connecting and Empowering The First 3% (~250 million leaders) by 2026** (To create the distributed leadership across ~50 million teams required to help humanity meet the needs, solve the problems, and accomplish the goals at hand in every domain and locality)
-9. **Inviting, Connecting and Empowering All Humanity** (to create equal access and citizenship for All, and ensure no one is involuntarily left behind)
+10. **Inviting, Connecting and Empowering All Humanity** (to create equal access and citizenship for All, and ensure no one is involuntarily left behind)
-10. **3 Years of Healing, Reorientation, and Onboarding** (to prepare every individual and locality for full participation, belong, and co-creation in the New)
+11. **3 Years of Healing, Reorientation, and Onboarding** (to prepare every individual and locality for full participation, belong, and co-creation in the New)
-11. **Transforming our Weapons into Tools of Life** (to repurpose our militaries and high science technology FROM mutual destruction TO omniconsiderate co-creation)
+12. **Transforming our Weapons into Tools of Life** (to repurpose our militaries and high science technology FROM mutual destruction TO omniconsiderate co-creation)
-12. **The Greatest Celebration and Jubilee In History** (to celebrate success, reset debts, liberate the captives, restore ancestral lands, and usher in the New Era)
+13. **The Greatest Celebration and Jubilee In History** (to celebrate success, reset debts, liberate the captives, restore ancestral lands, and usher in the New Era)

 **Timing**: We propose to accomplish this during the [[10 Year Grand Strategy]] that began March 1, 2024.
 We have established and are carefully managing a [[20 Year Generational Contingency]] to ensure completion within a single generation.

-**Investment**: The entire program of action can be accomplished by simply redirecting ***already budgeted resource flows*** away from mutual destruction and [[Waste]].
+**Investment**: The entire program of action can be accomplished by simply redirecting ***already budgeted resource, energy, and attention  flows*** away from mutual destruction and [[Waste]].
 Successfully completing this historic transformation requires that we progressively redirect about 1/2 of the planned $30 Trillion in military and defense spending throughout the course of the [[10 Year Grand Strategy]], while repurposing our militaries and [[High Science Technology]] from mutual destruction to mutual aid and co-creation in a wise and responsible manner.
 It further requires that we progressively redirect existing flows of governmental, philanthropic, and economic [[Waste]] towards Value Creating small teams advancing the [[Critical Path]] towards [[The Goal]].

-**Expected Returns**: The expected return on investment is essentially infinite, as expected returns dwarf any conceivable discount rate.
-Following the Jubilee and inauguration of equal citizenship in the New Covenant / New Era, every citizen on earth will have an equal interest and stake in the most valuable (federation, co-operative, "company") ever created, and will be able to enjoy a standard of living and quality of life better than anyone has enjoyed in the past.
+**Expected Returns**: The expected return on investment is essentially infinite, as expected returns dwarf any conceivable rate that could be used to discount them.
+Following the Jubilee and inauguration of equal citizenship in the New Covenant / New Era, every citizen on earth will have an equal interest and stake in the most valuable (federation, co-operative, "company", body) ever created, and will be able to enjoy a standard of living and quality of life better than anyone has enjoyed in the past.

 **Working Capital**: Working capital will be aggregated through a continually re-optimized combination of [[Mission-And-Values-Aligned-Non-Recourse-Loans]], philanthropic capital, grants from public and private agencies, and profitability of for-profit federated organizations.
 Working capital will be scaled up from an initial $10 Million in 2024, to $100 Million in 2025, to $1 Billion + in 2026.

 **Interest on Non-Recourse Loans and Capital**: [[Mission-And-Values-Aligned-Non-Recourse-Lenders]] and Capital Holders in The System will be paid a variable rate of return from 0% to 7% per year, depending on performance of The System as a Whole, as determined by Lionsberg Governance System.

-Welcome to the adventure and opportunity of a lifetime.
+***Welcome to the adventure and opportunity of a lifetime.***
 ## If One and All Wills It To Be

 Any such plan to regenerate the world and co-create a flourishing and abundant [[New Era]] can only occur if [[One]] and [[All]] will and intend for it to be, and co-create the miracles along the Way.